Accenture/reactive-interaction-gateway/docs/rig-ops-guide.md

 `FIREHOSE_KINESIS_STREAM` | Kinesis stream RIG will use as a firehose consumer.
 Events will be sent to `FIREHOSE_KINESIS_HTTP_TARGETS | "RIG-firehose"
 `HOST` | Hostname for Phoenix endpoints (HTTP communication). | "localhost" `JWT_BLACKLIST_DEFAULT_EXPIRY_HOURS` | DEPRECATED.
 Default expiration time in hours for blacklisted JWTs.
 Used if JWT doesn't have an expiration time in claims. | 1
-`JWT_ROLES_FIELD` | DEPRECATED.
-Key in JWT claims under which roles are set for each user. | "roles" `JWT_SECRET_KEY` | The secret key used to sign and verify the JSON web tokens. | "" `JWT_ALG` | Algorithm used to sign and verify JSON web tokens. | "HS256" `JWT_USER_FIELD` | DEPRECATED.
-The JSON web token as sent by the front-ends should contain the user ID, in the same format used by the back-ends in the messages they send towards the user. `JWT_USER_FIELD` is the name of that user ID field in the JWT.
-For the corresponding field used in outbound messages, see `MESSAGE_USER_FIELD`. | "user"
-`JWT_SESSION_FIELD` | The JWT field that defines a "session", which is used for listing and killing/blacklisting sessions.
+`JWT_SECRET_KEY` | The secret key used to sign and verify the JSON web tokens. | "" `JWT_ALG` | Algorithm used to sign and verify JSON web tokens. | "HS256" `JWT_SESSION_FIELD` | The JWT field that defines a "session", which is used for listing and killing/blacklisting sessions.
 What a session is depends on your application.
 For example, one might set `JWT_SESSION_FIELD` to the users' ID field, which would group all connections that belong to the same user to a single session - this way, blacklisting a session would mean killing all connections of a single user.
 The `JWT_SESSION_FIELD` is specified using the [JSON Pointer](https://tools.ietf.org/html/rfc6901) notation.
 Given that the JWT contains a user ID in its "userId" field, the configuration could look like this: `JWT_SESSION_FIELD=/userId`. | nil
-`KAFKA_ENABLED` | DEPRECATED.
-If set to true, RIG will consume messages from a Kafka broker using the configured broker and topic(s). | nil
 `KAFKA_BROKERS` | List of Kafka brokers RIG should connect to, delimited by comma (e.g., `localhost:9092,localhost:9093`).
 Usually it's enough to specify one broker and RIG will auto-discover rest of the Kafka cluster. | []
 `KAFKA_LOG_TOPIC` | Kafka topic for producer used to log HTTP requests going through RIG's API Proxy. | "rig-request-log" `KAFKA_RESTART_DELAY_MS` | If the connection to Kafka fails or cannot be established, RIG retries setting up the connection after `KAFKA_RESTART_DELAY_MS` milliseconds. | nil